40tude/TestVSCodeGitHub/README.md

 * Answer **yes** when VS Code ask to open the cloned repository
 * For example, create and edit one file in the workspace
 * Save the file
-* The git icon should show the nunber of files impacted (1 here)
+* The git icon should show the number of files impacted (1 here)
-* CTRL+SHIFT+G to activate the Git pan in the bar on the left
+* CTRL+SHIFT+G to activate the Git panel in the left bar
 * Enter a message then press Ctrl + ENTER
 * The file is now commited locally
 * Click on the "..." and select **Push**